Table of Contents

 Promoting Health and Well-being

-Incorporating elements of Indian heritage in play helps children connect with their cultural roots.
-Traditional games, stories, and crafts provide a rich context for learning and help preserve cultural knowledge.
-Activities like puppet shows based on Indian folklore and dance forms like Bharatanatyam are part of our curriculum, offering children a deep appreciation of their cultural heritage.
+Incorporating Indian heritage into play connects children with their cultural roots.
+Traditional games, art forms, and stories provide a rich and engaging context for learning while preserving cultural traditions.
+At The Little Caterpillar, we introduce activities like Bharatanatyam-inspired dance and puppet shows based on Indian folklore, helping children gain a deeper appreciation for their culture.

-Indian culture is rich in values and morals, often conveyed through stories and folklore.
-Play activities at The Little Caterpillar often include moral stories from Panchatantra and Jataka tales, teaching children important life lessons such as honesty, kindness, and perseverance through engaging and enjoyable play.
+Indian culture is deeply rooted in values and morals, often conveyed through stories and folklore.
+At our play school, children engage with moral tales from Panchatantra and Jataka, learning essential life lessons such as honesty, kindness, and perseverance.
+These stories are brought to life through play, ensuring that the lessons resonate deeply and meaningfully.

 The Role of Educators and Parents